trahoa/rpi_movidius/README.md

 ## Post-installation

-- If the setup does not return any errors, you have 4.7 GB left
+- If the setup does not return any errors, you have 4.7 GB left (on a 16GB SD Card)
 ```bash
 $ df -h
 Filesystem      Size  Used Avail Use% Mounted on